 How to request an early/unscheduled NDIS plan review

-Before you request a review, look at the NDIS Review of Decisions Operational Guidelines.
-This tells you which decisions can be reviewed.
+Before requesting your NDIS plan review, take a look at the NDIS Review of Decisions Operational Guidelines.
+This will outline which decisions can be reviewed.
 Once you’ve done that, you can begin the process of requesting an early review of your plan.

 First, contact your LAC.
 Occasionally, they can adjust your plan immediately.
 If they can’t make the adjustment themselves though, don’t worry.
-Head onwards and upwards to Step 1, which is covered in this article: Requesting An Early NDIS Plan Review: Part Two
+Simply go to step 1, in this article.